 With visiting family and friends, I only took one morning to paint.
 It didn’t take me long to find a nice pasture and pond just south of Big Sandy close to the Sabine River.
 I brought only minimal equipment and ended up using the hood of the car as my easel.
 It was somewhat cloudy, but the pink of the early morning sun was wonderful.
 However, it soon began to rain, so I had to stop as the water soluble paints were smearing all over the canvas!
 I will continue to experiment with these paints.

 Below is a picture of the scene.
 You can see the painting in progress on the hood of my car–

-Following the reception yesterday at James Harold Galleries in Tahoe City, there I did a demonstration painting in the gallery today.
-I had forgotten to bring any printed reference material, decease but have been using my iPod Touch more and more to display digital photos I have taken for studio paintings.
-Some of the gallery personnel wanted a painting of Emerald Bay, drugstore Lake Tahoe, so that was fine with me.
+Following the reception yesterday at James Harold Galleries in Tahoe City, I did a demonstration painting in the gallery today.
+I had forgotten to bring any printed reference material, but have been using my iPod Touch more and more to display digital photos I have taken for studio paintings.
+Some of the gallery personnel wanted a painting of Emerald Bay, Lake Tahoe, so that was fine with me.
 The iPod Touch screen is so detailed, it is almost like looking at a slide.
 I had no problem finding some good reference photos of Emerald Bay, so time to start painting!

 Below are a few shots of me painting.
 If you look real close below the canvas on the easel, you can see the little iPod Touch I was using to display my reference photos—

 The painting turned out quite well.
 The gallery kept it and put it on a special easel until it dries and they can frame it.
 I forgot to get a good picture of it, so hopefully someone at the gallery can take a photo of it before it sells.

 Today was the reception at James Harold Galleries in Tahoe City, California.
 The show actually started several weeks ago, but they decided to have the reception a little later than the actual opening.
 The show goes on until the end of September, so if you are in the area, be sure and stop by.
 Below are a few shots today–